lyhourchhen/bleak/docs/nutshell.rst

 - Write to GATT Descriptors

 If you have need of a BLE feature that is not present in the list above, then Bleak is not what you are looking for.

+If you are looking for implementing a GATT server / BLE peripheral of your own, then the companion package `Bless <https://github.com/kevincar/bless>`_ is what you are looking.